larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 2 Cor.
 3:6
 who also made us sufficient _as_ ministers of a new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

+> You make your Scriptures a nose of wax, and play with it, is if it were a ball
+> - Calvin
+> p.
+54 Vol. 1 Prop.
+4 Obs.
+3 note 1

+> Mysticism, more or less developed, is found in many authors of the present day, although they refuse the extreme of the "Abecedarians," who (Appleton's *Cyclop.*) "held that without the aid of study the Holy Spirit would convey directly to the understanding a knowledge of the Scriptures, and that, therefore, it was better not to know how to read."
+>  p.
+55 Vol. 1 Prop.
+4 Obs.
+3 note 3